MdNaeemSheikh/context-aware-flight-delay-prediction-using-machine-learning/README.md

 `shap.TreeExplainer` was deployed per cluster to produce global feature importance rankings and **SHAP interaction value plots**, revealing the non-linear coupling between `arr_flights` (traffic volume) and `lag_weather_rate`.
 This moves the analysis beyond a passive feature ranking into genuine scientific discovery: understanding *how* congestion and weather jointly amplify delay probability in a non-additive manner.

 ### 🔶 DiCE — *What would change this prediction?*
 `dice_ml` generates **Diverse Counterfactual Explanations**: for every flight predicted as delayed, the system computes the minimum operational change required to flip the prediction to no-delay.
-Results are saved to CSV and visualized as feature delta charts — giving operations teams a concrete, quantified intervention target rather than a passive alert.
+Results are saved to CSV and visualised as feature delta charts — giving operations teams a concrete, quantified intervention target rather than a passive alert.

 <br/>